LordDemonos/Quarm.Guide/README.md

 ### How does viewport work?
 **A:**

-There are a few resources on adjusting the screen area insted of the resolution, to better format your EverQuest viewing experience.
+There are a few resources on adjusting the screen area instead of the resolution, to better format your EverQuest viewing experience.
 I think [Cairenn on eqinterface](https://www.eqinterface.com/forums/showthread.php?t=4180) explained its usage the best.

 When you type the /viewport command, it tells you it wants 4 numbers: x, y, w, and h.